 | 1996 |

-GRIP1 (glucocorticoid receptor-interacting protein 1) was identified as a novel mouse protein that interacts with the hormone-binding domains (HBDs) of glucocorticoid, estrogen, and androgen receptors in a hormone-regulated manner, and functions as a transcriptional coactivator by bridging steroid receptor HBDs to the basal transcription machinery in yeast and mammalian cells. |
+GRIP1 (glucocorticoid receptor-interacting protein 1) physically interacts with the hormone binding domains (HBDs) of glucocorticoid, estrogen, and androgen receptors in a hormone-regulated manner, and contains a transcriptional activation domain capable of activating reporter genes; it functions as a transcriptional coactivator bridging steroid receptor HBDs and the RNA polymerase II basal transcription machinery. |

 Proceedings of the National Academy of Sciences of the United States of America |